-Nepenthe is a fantastic restaurant located along the Big Sur coastline, and the staggering views and great food have been making it a staple of Highway 1 travel for decades.
-I finally got a chance to visit it a little while back, and I can say that it easily lives up to the hype with incredible coastal views and good food.
-It is a bit pricey at around $20 a person, but you are paying for the high-quality ingredients and excellent ambiance which makes the price worth it at least once.
+Nepenthe is a fantastic restaurant located along the Big Sur coastline.
+The staggering views and great food have been making it a staple of Highway 1 travel for decades.
+I finally got a chance to visit it a little while back, and I can say that it easily lives up to the hype, with incredible coastal views and good food.
+It is a bit pricey at around $20 a person, but you are paying for the high-quality ingredients and excellent ambiance, which makes the price worth it at least once.
 Here is all the information.

 - Cost: $20 for most meals